snowplow-incubator/snowplow-micro-examples/README.md

 2. To run an app-micro pair of spec files given a name pattern
 ```
-PAIR_PATTERN=03 npm run cy-micro:pair-run
+PAIR_PATTERN=03 npm run cy-micro:pair-run  # will run first the 03_app_spec.js and then the 03_micro_spec.js
 ```
 Just make sure that this name pattern is unique for this pair.

-This kind of organization also has the benefit, that you can keep having the tests you had normally for your app (just adding the resetMicro before hook), and just add a corresponding micro-spec file, to test the events emitted from the original run of the test.
+This kind of organization also has the benefit, that you can keep having the tests you had normally for your app (just adding the before-hook to reset Micro), and just add a corresponding micro-spec file, to test the events emitted from the original run of the test.
 That way, you can test your app's features in the `app_spec` files and your tracking implementation in the corresponding `micro_spec` files.

-Additional resources:
+**Additional resources**:
 1. [a cypress issue describing a similar situation](https://github.com/cypress-io/cypress/issues/2968)
 2. [Beacon](https://w3c.github.io/beacon/#sendbeacon-method)
 3. From Snowplow's JavaScript tracker's documentation [1](https://github.com/snowplow/snowplow/wiki/1-General-parameters-for-the-Javascript-tracker#2212-setting-the-page-unload-pause), [2](https://github.com/snowplow/snowplow/wiki/1-General-parameters-for-the-Javascript-tracker#22181-beacon-api-support), [3](https://github.com/snowplow/snowplow/wiki/1-General-parameters-for-the-Javascript-tracker#2218-post-support)